 The best SD card for photography on the Canon EOS R5 is the Lexar 128GB UHS-II V90 SD card, and the best CFExpress card for video on the R5 is the Sandisk Extreme Pro 512GB.

 But these are the all-around best memory cards for the Canon EOS R5 to buy and for all recording modes available on the Canon EOS R5.
 Everyone will have different uses for the Canon R5, so while these recommended cards will suit most, for some cases you may not need 256GB and in some other cases you may need more.

-Let’s break down the memory card lingo and then figure out how much storage you really need for wedding photos, video, or a combination etc. But first let’s go through all the important information on the cards themselves that’s relevant to you.
+Later in this article I break down the memory card lingo so you can figure out for yourself how much storage you really need for wedding photos, video, or combination etc.

 The Canon EOS R5 takes two types of storage, and while you can use both for different purposes, Canon had different use-cases in mind; which is using SD cards for photography and some video, and using CFExpress cards for down sampled 4K and 8K video.

 You cannot record any of the following to the SD card:

 - 8K and 4K RAW